What is the Amazon Bonus Credit Text Scam & How to Avoid It

 The whole point of that link is to grab your private data, and possibly use it to steal money from you straight away.
 The website you’re redirected to is designed to let the scammers gain access to your Amazon account, banking information, and maybe even your Social Security number—the sky’s the limit.

 Text scams like this can use any company’s name, but Amazon users are by far their most popular target.
-The Federal Trade Commission (FTC) published a report on impersonator scams in October of 2021, finding that over 1 in 3 reported scammers were pretending to be from Amazon.
+The Federal Trade Commission (FTC) published a report on impersonator scams in October 2021, finding that over 1 in 3 reported scammers were pretending to be from Amazon.

 How to spot the scam